Animals

 Greta

-Greta is Ringo’s mom and Astrid’s best friend.
-She was rescued from an organic dairy farm and had to have a life-saving surgery.
-She’s thriving now and is an incredibly sweet girl who loves to escape from her youthful boys by napping in the sun with Astrid.
+Greta is Ringo’s mom, and Earl’s adopted mom.
+She was rescued from an organic dairy farm and had to have a life-saving surgery due to severe mastitis, common on dairy farms.
+She’s thriving now and is an incredibly sweet girl who loves snacks almost as much as she loves her rambunctious boys!

 Hen Crew

-The Hen Crew is a beautiful assortment of around 40 ladies, made up of heritage and rare breeds.
+The Hen Crew is a beautiful assortment of around 50 ladies, made up of heritage, rare, and a few commercial breeds.
 Many of these breeds are popular for backyard coops, but the hens are sadly prone to being abandoned or culled when they stop laying eggs at just a few years old.
 Each of our lovely ladies has a name and a distinct personality, but they all enjoy taking dust baths and exploring their playgrounds.

 Khalil